GoraNetwork/gora-dao-smartcontracts/README.md

 - All scenarios are created based on ABI calls to GoraDAO contracts
 - There is one Proposal and one Vesting contract(future work) per Proposal to make the GoraDAO as decentralized and permission-less as possible!
 - ABIs 100% compliant with ARC4
-- No Update or Delete for Proposals
+- No Update or Delete for Proposals after Locking
 - No app opt-in or local state usage anywhere

 As illustrated in the following diagram GoraDAO on-chain architecture is focused on integration and interoperability with existing working Gora smart contracts!